cloudfoundry/summit-hands-on-labs/philadelphia-2019/keptn-deploy/README.md

     deployment_strategy: "direct"
 ```

 1. Create a new project for your app using the `keptn create project` command.
-In this example, the project is called *keptn-lab-XY*.
+In this example, the project is called *keptn-hol* and please add your initials, e.g.: *keptn-hol-JB*

     ```console
     $ ls
-    $ keptn create project keptn-lab-XY shipyard.yaml
+    $ keptn create project keptn-hol-JB shipyard.yaml
     ```

 ### Step 2.
 Onboard a new app